creative direction, photography & editing CYNTHIA NGUYEN in collaboration with OUR PLACE

 What’s truly amazing about this Bún Chả Giò Thịt Nướng dish is that you can enjoy all the components of this dish separately.
 You have the choice to simply make just the spring rolls as delicious appetizers, or enjoy the lemongrass pork on some rice with steam vegetables.
 The fish sauce to this recipe can be used for almost any other Vietnamese dish, such as Bánh Xèo (Vietnamese Pancakes/Crispy Crêpes), Gỏi Xoài (Mango Salad), Bánh Bột Lọc (Vietnamese Topioca Dumplings), Cơm Sườn Nướng (Vietnamese Grilled Pork Chops on Rice), Bánh Cuốn (Steamed Rice Rolls) and much more.
 Pretty versatile right?
 I normally make a large jar of fish sauce to store in the fridge and use it over time for my different various dishes.

+Why not pin it to your Pinterest board and try it yourself!
 If you could share your experience below, I’d love to hear about it.

 A beautiful and fresh Southern Vietnamese dish— consisting of layers of goodness.
 From vermicelli, pork marinated with lemongrass, to healthy mixed greens and crunchy, golden spring rolls.
 Topped with crushed peanuts, pickled vegetables and fish sauce to compliment the delicious dish.